 - Provide proof of insurance for learn to swim program

-Current members have until their 2022 renewal to reach these standards.
-New members have up to one year from joining to reach these standards.
+New members that offer swim lessons have up to one year from joining to reach these standards.
 USSSA offers support and services to assist a swim school in reaching these minimum standards.
 Contact our office for details.

 Please click the button below to calculate your membership dues.